NASA-AMMOS/aerie-docs/docs/deployment/production-deployment.md

     unzip Deployment.zip
     tar -xf deployment.tar
    ```
-4. Modify the `.env` file to fill in the required variables - see [Environment Variables](http://localhost:3000/aerie-docs/deployment/introduction/#environment-variables).
+4. Modify the `.env` file to fill in the required variables - see [Environment Variables](/deployment/introduction/#environment-variables).
 Importantly, all services need usernames and passwords set, and Hasura needs a secret key - see eg. [this completed example](https://github.com/NASA-AMMOS/aerie-mission-model-template/blob/main/.env.template).
-5. Modify the [`docker-compose.yml` file](http://localhost:3000/aerie-docs/deployment/introduction/#docker-composeyml) for your specific environment.
+5. Modify the [`docker-compose.yml` file](/deployment/introduction/#docker-composeyml) for your specific environment.
     - A useful pattern is to **[merge Compose files](https://docs.docker.com/compose/how-tos/multiple-compose-files/merge/)** when running Aerie, to keep your custom compose file changes separate from the original file provided by the deployment, rather than modifying the original.
 You can create a file called eg. `docker-compose.prod.yml` which contains *only* the overriding changes you want to make to the original file.
 Then, when running your services, you can pass them both to Compose [with the `-f` flag](https://docs.docker.com/compose/how-tos/multiple-compose-files/merge/).
-    - If you are using [CAM/SSO authentication adapters](http://localhost:3000/aerie-docs/deployment/advanced-authentication/) and/or [a reverse proxy](http://localhost:3000/aerie-docs/deployment/advanced-reverse-proxy/), review their docs to determine the Compose file modifications they require.
+    - If you are using [CAM/SSO authentication adapters](/deployment/advanced-authentication/) and/or [a reverse proxy](/deployment/advanced-reverse-proxy/), review their docs to determine the Compose file modifications they require.
-    - Regardless of your other settings, your compose file needs to provide the `aerie-ui` service with the **fully-qualified domain names** it will use to make requests to the other services.
+    - Regardless of your other settings, your compose file needs to provide the `aerie-ui` service with the **fully-qualified domain names** (FQDNs) it will use to make requests to the other services.
 This is generally done by adding an additional variable to the `.env` file with your base domain, eg.:
       ```
       AERIE_HOST="myaerie.myorg.com"
       ```